- 4 tbsp low-salt soy sauce

 - black and white sesame seeds, to serve

 Mix the soy sauce, soft brown sugar, ginger and mirin with 1 tsp sesame oil and brush it all over the slices of tofu.
 Put them in a large, shallow dish and pour over any leftover marinade.
-Chill for at least an hour.
+Chill for at least 1 hr.

 Perfect tofuFirm tofu should be sliceable – silken firm is not firm enough.
 You can squeeze out the moisture by putting it in a dish and resting a plate or small board on top of it for a couple of hours.